ghillairet/emftriple/README.md

 Dataset dataset = TDBFactory.createDataset();
 ```

-Register the RDF Resource.Factory and create a new ResourceSet.
+Register the RDF `Resource.Factory` and create a new `ResourceSet`.

 ```java
 Resource.Factory.Registry.INSTANCE.getExtensionToFactoryMap().put("*", new RDFResourceFactory());
 ResourceSet resourceSet = new ResourceSetImpl();
 ```
-Add to the resourceSet the URIHandler specific to TDB with the required dataset.
+Add to the `resourceSet` the `URIHandler` specific to TDB with the required dataset.

 ```java
 resourceSet.getURIConverter().getURIHandlers().add(0, new TDBHandler(dataset));
 ```

-Create a resource as usual, this one will be saved or loaded from the named graph http://my.rdf in
+Create a resource as usual, this one will be saved or loaded from the named graph `http://my.rdf` in
 the dataset.

 ```java